kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 :ok
 ```

 Well that's a lot better!
-But it's still quite long.
+But it still takes a fair bit of time.

 ## So what are our alternatives?

 ### Ports & Nifs

+We could resort to ports or NIFs.
 There's a good summary of ports and nifs here: https://spin.atomicobject.com/2015/03/16/elixir-native-interoperability-ports-vs-nifs/

 In short: